hcallahan-lowrisc/ibex/CONTRIBUTING.md

-## Git Considerations
+## Git Commit Message Considerations

-- Create your branch to commit your changes and then create a Pull Request.
 - Separate subject from body with a blank line.
 - Limit the subject line to 50 characters.
 - Capitalize the subject line.